Meeting Time: March 21, 2023 at 5:15pm MDT

 • 10225940299041649

-David Jack over 1 year ago
+David Jack almost 2 years ago

 For many, many years I have been a member of the Arbor Tree Foundation.
 Also, my neighbors and I have been consistently involved in the Sandy City Beautification Day events.
 It is my powerful endorsement that May 20th be proclaimed as Arbor Day in Sandy City.